 Infertility (inability to have children) or early menopause can occur in people who have received high-dose cyclophosphamide (Cytoxan, Neosar) or other chemotherapy.
 Learn more about fertility concerns and preservation for men and women.

 Secondary cancers like leukemia are more common in people who received chemotherapy.
 Secondary cancers are cancers that develop as a result of the treatment for another type of cancer.

 Talk with your doctor about your risk of developing such side effects based on the type of mastocytosis, your individual treatment plan, and your overall health.
 If you had a treatment known to cause specific late effects, you may also have certain physical examinations, scans, or blood tests to help find and manage them.

 Watching for recurrence

-If you were treated for a mastocytosis-related cancer, one goal of follow-up care is to check for a recurrence.
+If you were treated for a mastocytosis-related cancer, 1 goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will also ask specific questions about your health.
-Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer originally diagnosed and the types of treatment given.